Article updated January 2021.

 In the past, an SSL was most critical when a website was collecting personal information, such as addresses, credit cards, health information, etc. However, today it is recommended that all websites install an SSL, and there are more benefits than simply protecting information.

-Many browsers are starting to display for visitors when an SSL is not installed and, therefore, the website isn't secure.
+Many browsers display for visitors when an SSL is not installed and, therefore, the website isn't secure.
 Although the SSL might not be critical for that particular site, the message will certainly scare away some visitors.
 Remember when Google Chrome began penalizing websites in its search rankings when they didn't offer some form of mobile compatibility?
-Well, they are now doing the same for websites without an SSL installed.
+Well, they now do the same for websites without an SSL installed.

 Tell us what you think!